 The rapid pace of scientific discovery and the development of new technologies offer students an unparalleled freedom to engage in interdisciplinary research.
 In recognition of these emerging opportunities, the graduate programs in Biochemistry, Molecular Biology, and Biophysics (BMBB) and in Molecular, Cellular, Developmental Biology and Genetics (MCDBG) have merged their first year graduate training into a combined Graduate Studies in Molecular, Cellular and Structural Biology (MCSB) curriculum.

 Admission to MCSB is highly competitive.
-Out of approximately 200 applications per year, 8-10 students are admitted, 2-4 of whom are international.
-Competitive applications will have GPAs of 3.3 or better and GRE percentile ranks on all 3 sections at the 70th percentile or higher.
+Out of approximately 200 applications per year, 10-14 students are admitted per program, 3-4 of whom are international.
+Competitive applications will have GPAs of 3.3 or better.
 Excellence in laboratory work often accompanies a successful application.

 The application deadline is December 1st.
 Spring semester admission is not offered.
 Below is the Office of Graduate Admission link.

 Students from a broad spectrum of backgrounds may be admitted to the program, though a strong application includes a solid foundation in basic biology, along with biochemistry and genetics.
 Though not required, recommended academic preparation includes one year each of calculus, organic chemistry, and physics.